Sam15-code/ElevateHomeDecor/README.md

 ## Installation

- - Clone the project tow github ( git clone https://github.com/Sam15-code/ElevateHomeDecor)
+ - Clone the project to github ( git clone https://github.com/Sam15-code/ElevateHomeDecor)
  - Install dependencies (npm install)
  - Connect the schema file to produce the directory(source db/schema.sql)
  - run and utilize the seed data by using ( npm run seed )